MrNemo64/go-n-i18n/README.md

 ## Why?

-Because its fun to do and the way I prefer to i18n my apps.
+`go-n-i18n` offers a different approach to internationalization by moving most of the work into compile-time with several advantages:

-Also I really dislike using simple strings to identify messages, I tend to forget the string I just used to identify a message making me have to go check it.
+- **Type-safe message access**: By generating functions for each message, it eliminates runtime errors from mistyped or missing message identifiers.
-Also this way there is really no need to check them as your auto complete will show all of them.
+- **Improved code readability**: Autocomplete surfaces all available messages, so developers don’t need to remember or look up message identifiers.
-It is also impossible to miss-type a message identifier since the code will just not compile and we have next to none runtime cost as it's just method calls instead of having to look into a map.
+- **Efficient parameter handling**: Parameters are passed as function arguments instead of map allocations, reducing memory overhead.
-Parameters also benefit from this as now there is no need to put them in a map (-1 allocation) and it's also impossible to misstype the name of the argument.
+- **Compile-time error checking**: Any misidentified messages result in compile-time errors, ensuring your code is correct before runtime.

 ## Installing and using

 Install by cloning the repository and running `make install` or by running `go install github.com/MrNemo64/go-n-i18n/cmd/i18n@v0.0.3`.

 To use it you must invoke the generator.
-This can be done by using a specifig file in your language folder as such:
+This can be done by using a specific file in your language folder as a generator:

 ```go
 package lang